syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 ---
 layout: post
-title: Adding Custom items in Syncfusion Rating control
+title: Adding Custom items in Syncfusion Rating control for Xamarin.Android
 description: Learn how to add the Custom Items in rating control
 platform: Xamarin.Android
 control: Rating